 What is a root canal and how does it treat an abscessed tooth?

 A “root canal” is the procedure used to treat and save an abscessed tooth.
 Previously, it was almost certain that abscessed tooth would need to be removed.
-Today, however, our root canal specialist can better evaluate if an infected tooth can be treated and saved.
+Today, however, our root dentists can better evaluate if an infected tooth can be treated and saved.

-If the diagnosis looks promising, our root canal specialist will first administer antibiotics to kill the bacteria that started the abscessed tooth.
-The source of the infection must be removed, so our root canal specialist will take care of the infected tooth or gum and drain the infectious pus.
-Our root canal specialist will then evaluate what damage has been done in tooth’s interior pulp.
+If the diagnosis looks promising, our dentist will first administer antibiotics to kill the bacteria that started the abscessed tooth.
+The source of the infection must be removed, so we’ll take care of the infected tooth or gum and drain the infectious pus.
+The dental professional will then evaluate what damage has been done in tooth’s interior pulp.
 The pulp is the soft tissue that holds the blood vessels, nerves and connective tissue that extends from the tooth’s crown down to the root within the jaw bone.